 |Christmas the alternatives|

-2/ The real celebration in Antarctica is Mid Winter ending with Mid Winters Day on June the 21st.
+2/ The real celebration in Antarctica is Mid Winter around Mid Winters Day on June the 21st, the shortest and darkest day of the year.

 Extreme Cold Weather Clothing